-A key ingredient in Korean cuisine is gochujang, a savory paste made from red chilies, glutinous rice, soy sauce, and fermented soy beans.
+A key ingredient in Korean cuisine is gochujang.
+It's a savory paste made from red chilies, glutinous rice, soy sauce, and fermented soy beans.
 It is thought to have been used first in 18th century Korea, after trade with China, Europe and Japan introduced chili peppers to the area.
 Gochujang is a staple in the Korean diet; it is usually mixed with another ingredient because its taste is too strong.
+It adds a little bit of sweet heat to whatever you put it on.
+There are so many ways to use it too: put some in your marinade, mix it in with your rice or udon noodles, or simply spread some on the side for your meat and vegetable dinner.
+Gochujang is also very shelf stable.
+It lasts for a really long time in the refrigerator.
+So after you open it, be sure to put it in the fridge.

 Easy to prepare, juicy and delicious.
 If you love your pork medium rare, you should cook it to an internal temperature of 145'F, followed by a three minute rest.
 If you like your chops a little more done, you can cook them to an internal temperature of 160'F.